 Technologies available are isobutane or propane, multi-fuel (gasoline), wood and alcohol, each have advantages and disadvantages to take into account before leaving!

-The efficiency of a gas stove is high and the flame level is precise.
+The efficiency of a gas stove system is high and the flame level is precise.
 It is, without a doubt, the lightest and most compact heating and cooking tool on the market.

 Gas has some disadvantages: depending on the place of destination, it is not always easy to find a gas cartridge suitable for your stove.